-User Interface and Programming Reference - Standard Menus System Model: BP-Series Systems are BP5XX, BP6XX, BP1XXX, BP2XXX.
-Software Version: 7.0 and later Panel Model: TP600 Series TP400 Series Software Version: 2.3 or later 2.4 or later
+User Interface and Programming Reference - Standard Menus BP-Series Systems are BP5XX, BP6XX, BP1XXX, BP2XXX.
+System Model: Software Version: 7.0 and later Panel Model: TP600 Series TP400 Series Software Version: 2.3 or later 2.4 or later

+Main Menus

+Navigation

-Main Menus Navigation Navigating the entire menu structure is done with 2 or 3 buttons on the control panel.
+Navigating the entire menu structure is done with 2 or 3 buttons on the control panel.

 Some panels have separate WARM (Up) and COOL (Down) buttons, while others have a single Temperature button.
 In the navigation diagrams Temperature buttons are indicated by a single button icon.

-Panels that have two Temperature buttons (Warm and Cool Panels that have two Temperature buttons (Warm and Cool) can use both of them to simplify navigation and programming where a single Temperature icon is shown.
+Panels that have two Temperature buttons (Warm and Cool) can use both of them to simplify navigation and programming where a single Temperature icon is shown.
 The LIGHT Button is also used to choose the various menus and navigate each section.
 Typical use of the Temperature button(s) allows changing the Set Temperature while the numbers are flashing in the LCD.
 Pressing the LIGHT button while the numbers are flashing will enter the menus.
 The menus can be exited with certain button presses.
 Simply waiting for several seconds will return the panel operation to normal.

-Time of Day is not set "SET TIME" will appear in this menu.
 Waiting Several Seconds in the Main Menu will allow the display to revert to the Main Screen.
-Most changes are not saved unless Light [5]: is pressed.
+Most changes are not saved unless Light 🔅 is pressed.
 Refer to Key above.
 Manufactured under one or more of these patents.
 U.S. Patents: 5332944, 5361215, 5550753, 5559720, 5,883,459, 6253227, 6282370, 6590188, 6976052, 6965815, 7030343, 7,417,834 b2, Canadian Patent: 2342614, Australian patent: 2373248 other patents both foreign and domestic applied for and pending.
 40940_J 2 10-08-13